 Because if you pick up PS4 Pro, 2160p visuals are something that you will be getting use to.
 Indeed, in addition to Sony confirming that by the end of 2016 more than 45 titles will be optimised for PS4 Pro, making them run smoother and look better, every title we put in the system while reviewing the PlayStation 4 Pro ran crisper and looked better - let me tell you, Kratos and Arthur Morgan never looked so good!

 A good example is Deus Ex: Mankind Divided, a title that was released months ago.
 Since its release it has been patched to handle HDR and, despite me totally used to its already impressive visuals from two playthroughs on the original PS4, I was still wowed to see this title turned up to 11 and firing on some jacked-up new hardware.

 When talking to people up-close, facial and armour details - such as residual rain drops lingering on Jensen's shoulders - were crystal clear, while as soon as you stepped outside into the dark and artificially lit streets of Prague, all pockets of neon blue, red and white, the colour depth and contrast was just stunning.
-You only have to look at some of these pictures, which as I've said don't even give you the full experience, to see what the PS4 Pro in partnership with a good 4K, HDR TV can do.
+You only have to look at some of these pictures, which as I've said don't even give you the full experience, to see what the PS4 Pro can do in partnership with one of the best TVs can do.

 Now look, could you technically get a better visual experience on PC?
 As ever, the answer is of course yes, however you would have to spend thousands to surpass the fantastic fidelity offered by the PS4 Pro.
 The point is that graphics like this, where you look at the screen and can't see where compromises have had to be made, is not the norm for console gaming and, right now, the PlayStation 4 Pro is the only system I have gamed on that does that.